VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 This question again helps you learn about a candidate's expertise and room for growth but from a different angle.
 We all have regrets about technical debt, yearnings for different approaches, and other aspects of the product and process that stick in our craw.
 Give candidates a chance to vent.
-In the process, you will learn about what candidates value, their knowledge of the engineering and product delivery landscapes, and the direction they want to go.
+In the process, you will learn about what candidates value, their knowledge of the engineering and product delivery landscapes, the direction they want to go, and their tact with constructive criticism.
 Does their vision comport with yours for your business?

 ### "What kinds of support do you need to do your best work?"

-This question addresses your responsibility to your business and what candidates can hope to expect if they join.
-You might have an issue with this question because it implicitly undermines the notion that the best engineers do their best work of their own accord if they have "passion" implied by a robust GitHub presence, lots of side projects, eagerness to work weekends, etc.
+This question addresses *your* responsibility to your people to achieve the goals of the business and the support candidates can expect if they join.
+You might have an issue with this question because it implicitly undermines conventional wisdom that the best engineers do their best work of their own accord if they have "passion" for tech implied by a robust GitHub presence, lots of side projects, eagerness to work weekends, etc.

 Nope.

-For reasons why the responsibility is yours to provide "flow state" rather than theirs to have passion, read [this excellent post by Sarah Drasner](https://leaddev.com/culture-engagement-motivation/why-flow-matters-more-passion), Director of Engineering.
-Core Developer Web at Google.
+For reasons why the responsibility is yours to provide "flow state" rather than candidates' responsibility to have passion, read
+[this excellent post by Sarah Drasner](https://leaddev.com/culture-engagement-motivation/why-flow-matters-more-passion), Director of Engineering, Core Developer Web at Google.

 The best engineering managers understand how to create flow state.
 Even if candidates are unfamiliar with management theory, this question informs them that you have their best interests at heart and recognize your own responsibility in making them successful.